Clinical scientist, embryology

 Career prospects

 There is a structured career path within the NHS.
-Once qualified, you can progress through the grades by gaining experience and completing further study and research.
+Once qualified, you can progress through the grades by gaining experience and completing further training, study and research.
 Promotion is based on merit, and you may need to move to other hospitals to make the most of available opportunities.

 As your career develops, you're likely to take on a more supervisory role with responsibility for the work of your department.
 Progression to consultant involves further training via the HSST programme.
 Promotion to deputy head or head of department is likely to involve the management of a large department or major departmental section.
 It's possible to gain a senior position by making a significant contribution in your area of expertise.

-There are opportunities to move into clinical research or to get involved in training and registration assessments.
 You can also develop your career by getting involved with professional bodies, taking on external professional roles or moving into advisory roles.
+There are also some opportunities to move into general management roles within the NHS.

 Alternative careers